OhnoMain/spambot/readme.md

-# 🧠 FSociety Spammer by Ohno
+# 🧠 Bot Spammer by Ohno

 A terminal-based fun spam script written in Python for chaotic purposes (keyboard input only).
-With a nostalgic hacker vibe and FSociety aesthetic, this tool is made purely for entertainment, trolling friends, and general keyboard tomfoolery.
+This tool is made purely for entertainment and trolling friends
 > ⚠️ Use responsibly.
 This tool simulates real keyboard input and can mess things up if misused!

 ---